KRR-Oxford/LM-ontology-concept-placement/README.md

 # LM-ontology-concept-placement

-Language Model based ontology concept placement
+This is the official repository for [A Language Model based Framework for New Concept Placement in Ontologies](https://arxiv.org/abs/2402.17897), accepted for [ESWC 2024](https://2024.eswc-conferences.org/accepted-papers/).

-The study provides a Language Model based framework (including pre-trained and large language models) for new concept placement in ontologies, where the input includes a mention in a text corpus together with an ontology, and the outputs are the predicted edges in the ontology to place the mention.
+The study provides a Language Model based framework (including pre-trained and large language models) for new concept placement in ontologies, where the input includes a mention in a text corpus with an ontology, and the outputs are the predicted edges in the ontology to place the mention.

-The methods combines LMs together with ontology structure, and includes three steps:
+The method combines LMs with ontology structure, and includes three steps:
 * edge search (and concept search),
 * edge formation and enrichment, and
 * edge selection.